The Imperial estates near St Petersburg's suburbs are a must-stop for anyone interested to discover the impressive wealth and assets of the Tsars.

 A visit to Russia's Northern Capital is not complete without a trip to the most famous and spectacular Imperial estates near St Petersburg.
 Never mind if you have only 2, 3, or 5 days, you should really take time to explore the lovely city suburbs, where you can witnessing the wealth and tastes of the Emperors of Russia from Peter the Great to Catherine the Great and beyond.

-All of these Imperial estates near St Petersburg are charming and interesting places to roam and explore anytime of the year, though going in the Summer is much better.
+All of these Imperial estates near St Petersburg are charming and interesting places to roam and explore any time of the year, though going in the summer is much better.
 There you can take a relaxing stroll across sumptuous palaces, extensive landscape gardens, and enjoy a treasury of art and history.

 Certainly, Tsarskoe Selo or Peterhof are among the best of the world famous Imperial palaces in the city's suburbs to see.
 Surely you've heard of them from TV or travel magazines, so no introduction is needed.
-But apart from them you could also visit Pavlovsk, Gatchina, or Oranienbaum: three amazing hidden gems and off the tourist radar spots that boast unique attractions and charms as much as the famous ones, so well worth seeing.
+But apart from them, you could and should also visit Pavlovsk, Gatchina, or Oranienbaum: three amazing hidden gems and off the tourist radar spots that boast unique attractions and charms as much as the famous ones, so well worth seeing.

-To reach any of these Imperial estates near St Petersburg, which more or less are situated 30 Km away from the city, you're better if you go by car.
-Of course you can also take the bus or train, or even go by boat, if your destination is Peterhof only, but personally speaking, I would recommend that you get there by car or a van, and along with a private tour guide.
-This way you'll save time, nerves, and learn more.☺
+To reach any of these Imperial estates near St Petersburg, which more or less are situated 30/40Km away from the city, you're better off if you go by car.
+Of course you can also take the bus or train, or even go by boat if your destination is Peterhof only, but personally speaking, we would recommend that you hire a car or van with a driver to get there.
+This way you can save time and nerves and travel in comfort.☺

 Interested?
 If so learn more and let your imagination be inspired by the greatness of the former Russian Tsars.
 See below our list of Imperial estates near St Petersburg.
 To get started click on the links below.

-Often referred to as the "Russian Versailles", Peterhof Palace and Park is Russia's number one tourist attraction.
+Often referred to as the "Russian Versailles", Peterhof Palace and Park complex is Russia's number one tourist attraction.

 Built between 1709 and 1724 under the directions of Peter the Great, Peterhof has parks with a total area of 1,000 hectares, five grand imperial palaces, dozens of fountains, thousands of works of painting, sculpture and applied art.

 poet Alexander Pushkin, is home to Catherine Palace and Park.
-The most famous Summer residence of the Russian Tsars.
+The most famous summer residence of the Russian Tsars.

-attractions to add to your list.
+The Catherine Palace with its sparkling Amber Room and its beautiful park complex filled with unusual monuments and lakes are a gem of 18th-century architecture created by Rastrelli for the Romanov family Tsars, so another of St. Petersburg's most famous attractions to add to your list.
 Here anyone can admire the luxury and excesses of the Russian Emperors!
-Next to the remarkable Catherine Palace you can find the quieter Alexander Palace where the last Tsar and his family spent their final days before they were arrested by the Bolsheviks, and the literary school museum where the poet Pushkin studied.
+Next, to the remarkable Catherine Palace you can find the quieter Alexander Palace where the last Tsar and his family spent their final days before they were arrested by the Bolsheviks and the literary school museum where the poet Pushkin studied.

 Pavlovsk is one the most tranquil and relaxing Imperial estates near St Petersburg, as well as one of the finest landscaped gardens in Europe.
-Situated five kilometres to the south of Tsarskoye Selo, in a picturesque spot, this small Russian village hosts the fascinating Pavlovsk Palace, a superb palace and park ensemble ( 1,500 acre) dating from the late 18th to the 19th century.
+Situated five kilometers to the south of Tsarskoye Selo, in a picturesque spot, this small Russian village hosts the fascinating Pavlovsk Palace, a superb building and park ensemble (about 1,500 acres) dating from the late 18th to the 19th century.

-Tall trees, winding streams and endless paths scattered with classical sculptors and sided by benches make for many Russians, but also visitors like you, the best place to go for a picnic or a stroll with family and kids, especially during the Summer.
+Tall trees, winding streams and endless paths scattered with classical sculptors and sided by benches make for many Russians, but also visitors like you, the best place to go for a picnic or a stroll with family and kids, especially during the summer.
 Surely not as imposing as Peterhof, but less touristy, Pavlovsk can be a great place to get away from the hustle and bustle of city life.

-Gathina, a busy small town with an austere look of a military institution, can make for a very pleasant half day trip for the whole family.
+Gatchina, a busy small town with an austere look of a military institution, can make for a very pleasant half-day trip for the whole family.